ideonate/cdsdashboards/docs/chapters/userguide/prepare_dashboard.rst

 The 'git' command line tool must be installed in your user environment for the 'git repo' source type to work.

 Supplying your git repo URL works straight away for a public repo, or an open repo hosted in the same internal network as your JupyterHub.

+To access private Git repos, you can set access tokens in all singleuser servers' Git config through GitHub login or similar (see :ref:`github`).

-It is possible to access a private git repo if you supply the username:password as part of the git URL.
+It is also possible to access a private git repo if you supply the username:password as part of the git URL.

 For example, suppose you want to pull from a private git repo on GitHub, at https://github.com/myorg/privaterepo.git.